thiagomdiniz/devopsdays01-vault/README.md

 Configuring HashiCorp Vault to support the `AppRole authentication method` used to deploy the app.

-### install Vault client or run a container with the client
+### Install Vault client or run a container with the client

 - https://developer.hashicorp.com/vault/tutorials/getting-started/getting-started-install
 - `docker run --rm -it --entrypoint sh hashicorp/vault:1.18`